ramhejazi/parsind/README.md

   type: _object_ <br>
   This option accepts an object with 2 object properties: `entrance` and `item`.
   These properties are used for setting route handlers for a resource by using properties of the resource's controller.
-  `entrance` keys are used for setting routes for _resource's entrance_ URL and `item` keys are using are used for setting routes for resource's _item route_ URL.
+  `entrance` keys are used for setting routes for _resource's entrance_ URL and `item` keys are used for setting routes for resource's _item route_ URL.
   - **router** <br>
   type: _object_ <br>
   A router object which is used for setting routes.
 If you are using Express framework you can pass the return value of